Mohammed159159/undergraduate-junior-semester2/content/02 Mechanics of Machines/Lectures/Lecture 2 - Mechanisms/Mechanisms.md

 >
 >  > [!warning] Pay attention to the relation between [[kinematic diagram]] and [[construction drawing]]
 >
->   > Fixing link A will not give a new inversion because it will be the same as fixing B only giving vertical reciprocating motion
+>   > Fixing link A will not give a new inversion because it will be the same as fixing B only giving vertically reciprocating Scotch yoke mechanism

 ---